ietf-wg-asdf/SDF/sdf.md

 References in this array can be SDF names (JSON Pointers), or one of two abbreviated reference formats:

-* a text string with an affordance name or grouping name.
+* a text string with a "referenceable-name", i.e., an affordance name or grouping name.
 All affordance declarations that are directly (i.e., not nested further in another grouping) in the same grouping and that carry this name (there can be multiple ones, one per affordance type) are declared to be mandatory to be represented.
 The same applies for